What is the Disability Tax Credit?

 Still not sure what to do?

-Diabetes Advocacy offers assistance in filling out the T2201.
+If you are still unsure as to how to proceed, Diabetes Advocacy offers assistance in filling out the T2201.

 We will print off the T2201 as well as any requests for reassessment years, fill in the forms and indicate where you and your doctor need to sign, as well as provide you with a detailed letter stating why people with diabetes now qualify for the DTC.
 We are not tax accountants but are well versed regarding the Disability Tax Credit and those with diabetes.
 Please make sure that your doctor will support your claim.
 This fee is for filling out the appropriate forms for you